italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 {: #fig-ref-network title="Reference Network"
 artwork-name="reference-network.txt"}

-EDITORS NOTE: Need to translate the picture into Ascii art!!!.

 The network consists of three Points of Presence (POPs) geographically distributed.
 It is assumed that every POP hosts a Router (R1, R2, and R3 respectively) connected to a ROADM (ROADM1, ROADM2, and ROADM3).
 All the routers connect to their co-located ROADMs with two Ethernet links (e.g. 100GE) for redundancy.